-This article first appeared in the June 1993 issue of Inside Karate
+This article originally appeared in the June 1993 issue of Inside Karate.

 In recent years the cane or "Don Jong" as it is known in Korean, has increasingly come into focus as a viable defensive weapon.
 Through articles, videos, and seminars, many martial artists who were not previously exposed to the defensive applications of the cane have come to accept the fact that it is a very practical and generally legal weapon which can be effectively used in self defense.

 With the exposure the cane has been receiving many martial arts instructors, whose systems do not teach the usage of the cane, have been adopting the cane into their overall defensive arsenal and have begun to teach cane techniques to their students.

 Though this may seem like a positive step forward, there exists a large problem due to the fact that many of these instructors do not truly understand the defensive physics of the cane and how it is properly used in terms of self defense.
 Thus, many martial art novices are receiving incorrect instruction in the proper usage of the cane and its high level of defensive effectiveness is being degraded to simply become a striking or blocking weapon.